Theo824/Solar-Charger/README.md

 The LED display shows the battery voltage.
 To turn it to iPhone charging, turn the switches down; for NiMH charging, turn them up.

-For more information on the process of making this project, please look at solarCharger24-25_Logbook.pdf.
+For more step-by-step information on the process of making this project, please look at solarCharger24-25_Logbook.pdf.

 Note: The descriptions are below their corresponding images.